mas-bandwidth/netcode/STANDARD.md

 **netcode.io** is a simple protocol for creating secure client/server connections over UDP.

-It is designed for architectures which need to shunt players from a web backend that performs authentication, to dedicated server instances where the game is played.
+This is the standard document which is intended to make it possible for anybody to implement a client or server that is compatible with the netcode.io protocol.

+The goal of this standard is to encourage implementations of netcode.io in different languages.

 ## Overview

+**

 ## Packet Structure